Photographers Journal - Ring Road In 7 Days

-Goal of this trip was to get to know Iceland by doing the Ring Road, take some great photos at some targeted stops and just discover the rest.
-Flew out of Toronto September 4th early evening, landing in Iceland 4:30 am on the 5th with customs to clear and car rental before I hit the highway.
+For my first solo trip to Iceland I opted to do the Ring Road, I had preselected some targeted stops and was intent to just discover the rest.
+Flew out of Toronto September 4th, 2018 early evening, landing in Iceland 4:30 am on the 5th with customs to clear and car rental before I hit the highway.
 I’m a landscape photographer so hanging around Reyjuvak wasn’t my plan, it appealed to me as much as jumping into the Blue Lagoon with I don’t know hundreds of people.
 Nope, I was out of there and on the road thanks to Geysir Car Rental and my budget 4 x 4 Dascia Duster.
 First Stop I had selected was the coastal town of Vik but I gotta tell you it’s hard not to just constantly pull over to take shots anywhere around Iceland.

-One thing, the Starbucks junkie in me discovered is there are not a lot of coffee shops as you drive around, I drove by a Mister Donut by the airport saving myself for better and better never came.
-For perspective 4:30 am landing in Iceland was equal to 12:30 am my time and after making some stops en-route, hitting the beach at Vik and taking some shots it all hit me just outside of Vik.
-No worries take a side road recline the seat and nap beside a mountain for an hour or so, all good!
+One thing, very important to note, the Starbucks junkie in me discovered is there are not a lot of coffee shops as you drive around.
+I drove by a Mister Donut by the airport saving myself for better and better never came.
+For perspective 4:30 am landing in Iceland was equal to 12:30 am my time and after making some stops en-route, tourng around beach at Vik it all hit me, jet lag lack of sleep and Starbucks.
+No worries, take a side road beside a mountain recline the seat and nap beside a mountain for an hour or so, all good!

-From Höfn, where I spent three nights I really had three days (counting my first travel day) to photograph and I found some great off the road shots, took a great little trek to a lake by a Glacier (there are all sorts of spots you can pull over and hike off from here), checked out some waterfalls.
+From Höfn, where I spent two nights I found some great off the road shots, took a great little trek to a lake by a Glacier (there are all sorts of spots you can pull over and hike off from here), checked out some waterfalls.
 Highlight is Stokksness (must see stop, get there real early for that rising sun, amazing).
 From Hofn I basically toured between the far side of Jökulsárlón and Breiðdalsvík.
-There is a great waterfall to shot by Djúpivogur as you come around the peninsula (the circular nets and boats you see are part of a giant fish farm (bit controversial pros and cons).
+There is a great waterfall to shot by Djúpivogur as you come around the peninsula the circular nets and boats you see are part of a giant fish farm, regretted not snapping some shots of that.

 Next Stop North East